AldaronLau/png_pong/README.md

-level features) and clean up the code, upgrade to 2018 edition of Rust, depend on the miniz\_oxide crate (because it can decompress faster than lodepng's INFLATE implementation) and get rid of the libc dependency so it *actually* becomes pure Rust (lodepng claims to be, but calls C's malloc and free).
+level features) and clean up the code, upgrade to 2018 edition of Rust, depend on the miniz\_oxide crate (because it can decompress faster than lodepng's INFLATE implementation) and get rid of the libc dependency so it *actually* becomes pure Rust (lodepng claimed to be, but called C's malloc and free).
 Then, I rewrote the entire library, based on [gift] and [pix].

 ### Goals